ShaBren/ESPIR/docs/design-decisions.md

 - **Fields**: name, type, manufacturer, model, commands[]
 - **Question for You**: Do you need additional metadata fields (room, category, icon, etc.)?

+Answer: Nope, a simple heirarchy is fine.

 ### 4. BLE Security
 **Decision**: Basic pairing without additional encryption
 - **Current**: Standard BLE pairing
 - **Question for You**: Do you need additional security layers for sensitive environments?

+Answer: Nope, this will be used in the general public environment, no special security concerns.
+Ease of use is critical.

 ### 5. Error Handling Strategy
 **Decision**: Graceful degradation with user feedback